urme-b/PulseShift/README.md

 make all       # venv, analysis, model export, tests
 ```

-Requires Python 3.9–3.12 (all tested in CI).
+Requires Python 3.9 to 3.12 (all tested in CI).
 The processed panel is committed (with a checksum and a column-level [data dictionary](research/data/README.md)), so analysis and tests run without re-downloading the raw data.

 ## Future scope